-The separate financial statements of John Lewis plc (the Company) are drawn up in accordance with International Financial Reporting Standards (IFRS), as adopted by the European Union and with the Companies Act 2006.
-The Company's accounting policies are aligned with the Group's accounting policies as described in note 1 to the consolidated financial statements.
+The separate financial statements of the Company are drawn up in accordance with International Financial Reporting Standards (IFRS), as adopted by the European Union and with the Companies Act 2006.

+The Company's accounting policies are aligned with the Partnership's accounting policies as described in note 1 to the Partnership's consolidated financial statements.
 Additional accounting policies are noted below.

-The Directors, after reviewing the Company's operating budgets, investment plans and financing arrangements, consider that the Company has sufficient financing available over a period of at least 12 months from the date of this report.
+The Directors, after reviewing the Company's operating budgets, investment plans and financing arrangements, consider that the Company has sufficient financing available over a period of at least 12 months from the date of approval of this report.
 Accordingly, the Directors are satisfied that it is appropriate to adopt the going concern basis in preparing the Company financial statements.